-Deep convection is parameterised following the Kain-Fritsch-Bechtold scheme (Bechtold et al., 2001).
-The one-moment bulk microphysical scheme (Pinty and Jabouille, 1998) governs the equations of six water categories (water vapour, cloud water, rainwater, pristine ice, snow and graupel).
-For each particle type, the size follows a generalized Gamma distribution while power-law relationships allow the mass and fall speed to be linked to the diameters.
+The meteorological conditions are initialized by the ECMWF analyses and clouds are formed in the first time steps of the model (spinup) after a saturation adjustment.
+Deep convection is parameterized following the Kain-Fritsch-Bechtold scheme (Bechtold et al., 2001).
+In order to obtain reasonable simulations of the impact of convection on tropospheric composition, subgrid convective transport needs to be computed (Grell and Freitas, 2014; Li et al., 2018).
+Scavenging by subgrid wet convective updraughts is applied within the convective mass transport algorithm in order to prevent soluble tracers from being transported to the top of the convective updraught and then dispersed on the grid scale.
+The transport model provides wet convective air mass fluxes through each grid level in the updraught.
+The one-moment bulk microphysical scheme (Pinty and Jabouille, 1998) governs the equations of six water categories (water vapour, cloud water, rainwater, pristine ice, snow, and graupel).
+For each particle type, the size follows a generalized gamma distribution while power-law relationships allow the mass and fall speed to be linked to the diameters.
 Except for cloud droplets, each condensed water species has a nonzero fall speed.
-The turbulence parameterisation is based on a 1.5-order closure (Cuxart et al., 2000) of the turbulent kinetic energy equation and uses the Bougeault and Lacarrere (1989) mixing length.
-Momentum variables are transported with the weighted essentially non-oscillatory (WENO) scheme (Shu and Osher, 1988) to transport momentum variables while other variables are transported with the piecewise parabolic method (PPM) scheme (Colella and Woodward, 1984).
-The SEVIRI/MSG BTs are compared to synthetic BTs computed offline using the Radiative Transfer for TIROS Operational Vertical Sounder (RTTOV) code version 11.3 (Saunders et al., 2013) from the simulation outputs (Chaboureau et al., 2008).
+In this study, Meso-NH simulations have a horizontal grid spacing of 15 km with parameterized convection resulting from a tradeoff between a high resolution for detailed dynamics of the mesoscale convective systems and efficient run over a large domain covering the entire AMA.
+There is certainly an effect of not explicitly considering aerosol activation on clouds that is difficult to quantify without performing a higher resolution simulation.
+However, in deep convection, high vertical velocities create significant supersaturation and tend to activate much of the available aerosol spectrum.
+The turbulence parameterization is based on a 1.5-order closure (Cuxart et al., 2000) of the turbulent kinetic energy equation and uses the Bougeault and Lacarrere (1989) mixing length.
+Momentum variables are transported with the weighted essentially nonoscillatory (WENO) scheme (Shu and Osher, 1988) to transport momentum variables, while other variables are transported with the piecewise parabolic method (PPM) scheme (Colella and Woodward, 1984).
+This combination of meteorological schemes has already shown its capability to simulate heavy precipitation events in both real and idealized frameworks (Ducrocq et al., 2008; Bresson et al., 2012; Lee et al., 2018, 2019; among others).
+The SEVIRI-MSG BTs are compared to synthetic BTs computed offline using the Radiative Transfer for TIROS Operational Vertical Sounder (RTTOV) code version 11.3 (Saunders et al., 2013) from the simulation outputs (Chaboureau et al., 2008).

-3 Evaluation of CNTL experiment
+3 Evaluation of the CNTL experiment